Ameya79/Weatherly-Weather-App/README.md

 ```

-DROP A STAR IF YOU FOUND THIS USEFUL :)
+DROP A ⭐ IF YOU FOUND THIS USEFUL :)

 ```